xeemv/login-form/README.md

  What makes your project stand out?
 If your project has a lot of features, consider adding a "Features" section and listing them here.-->

 ## Motivation and Learning
 I am starting week 1 of my Front End Software Development boot camp program at <a href="https://www.promineotech.com/">Promineo Tech</a>.
 We are focusing on JavaScript for the next few weeks.
 Since I worked ahead on this week's material, I wanted to challenge myself to build a simple Login and Registration form as a personal project.
-I came across a tutorial on YouTube created in September 2019, by Easy Tutorial, (<a href="https://lnkd.in/eSmvp9Hc">How To Make Login & Registration Form Using HTML And CSS Step By Step</a>) that caught my attention due to the UI appearance.
-I wanted something that looked pleasant to the user and not simple or plain; this content creator provided me with that while keeping the tutorial under 20 minutes.
+<p>I came across a tutorial on YouTube created in September 2019, by Easy Tutorial, (<a href="https://lnkd.in/eSmvp9Hc">How To Make Login & Registration Form Using HTML And CSS Step By Step</a>) that caught my attention due to the UI appearance.
+I wanted something that looked pleasant to the user and not simple or plain; this content creator provided me with that while keeping the tutorial under 20 minutes.</p>

 I have learned my lesson not to start a "simple" project at 10PM going forward.
 I was up until 2:30AM trying to figure out what I was doing wrong via Googling.
 And spent most of today weeding through my code and the tutorial slowly.